NIEM/NIEM.github.io/technical/core-supplement/index.md

 A NIEM *core supplement* is a special type of NIEM release that is applicable to a previously published NIEM core and is strictly additive in nature.
-A core supplement (CS) can be issued anytime the NBAC determines it is necessary to add content to a published NIEM core.
+A core supplement (CS) can be issued when the
+NIEM Business Architecture Committee (NBAC) determines it is necessary to add content to a published NIEM core.
-The purposes for issuing a CS may include: to update a code list with new values added by an authoritative source, to correct a significant flaw in a component, to add a new element to a substitution group, and to apply other adjustments by adding content.
+The purposes for issuing a CS may include:

+ * To update a code list with new values added by an authoritative source;

+ * To correct a significant flaw in a component, to add a new element to a substitution group; and

+ * To apply other adjustments by adding content.

 A CS does not have to be issued within a major or minor release cycle (although it can be).